Human-Computer Interaction Institute

 Carnegie Mellon University

 Psychology, Education, and Child Studies

 Erasmus University Rotterdam

 Hi!
 I am Stephanie Wassenburg and some of the things I like are running, traveling, dancing, playing board games, and whisky tasting.
 On this website, you can find more information about my professional interests and achievements.
 If you have any questions, feel free to send me an email!

-Recently, I was awarded the Rubicon grant, with which I will conduct postdoctoral research at the Carnegie Mellon University in Pittsburgh, PA (US), for two years under supervision of Prof. Ken Koedinger.
-As of February 2018, my research will focus on the effectiveness of creating vlogs (video blogs) as a learning strategy as the growth in technology requires new approaches to learning.
-In addition, I will examine how innovative technologies, such as artificial intelligence and augmented reality, can support and facilitate the learning process.
-I am hoping to learn new statistical methods and develop my programming skills in order to work with computational modelling and machine learning techniques.
+In 2017, I was awarded the Rubicon grant.
+This grant has enabled me to conduct postdoctoral research at the Carnegie Mellon University in Pittsburgh, PA US (where I currently live), with Prof. Ken Koedinger as my adviser.
+This research primarily focuses on the effectiveness of creating vlogs (video blogs) as a learning strategy as the growth in technology requires new approaches to learning.
+In addition, I examine how other educational technologies, such as learnersourcing and intelligent tutoring systems, can support and facilitate the learning process.

 At the moment, I'm learning more about computer and data science.
 I'm hoping to acquire skills, such as machine learning and data visualization techniques, to extend my research to different types of data (for example, big, interactive, and unstructured) in the future.